UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

 toc_mdlink: azs-how-config-vm-update-management.md
 ---

-# How to configure VM updates and management on Azure Stack | UKCloud Ltd
+# How to configure VM updates and management on Azure Stack Hub | UKCloud Ltd

 ## Overview

 Azure Monitor is the platform service that provides a single source for monitoring Azure resources.
 With Azure Monitor, you can visualise, query, route, archive, and otherwise take action on the metrics and logs coming from resources in Azure.

-This article will enable the following solutions for Azure Stack VMs:
+This article will enable the following solutions for Azure Stack Hub VMs:

 - [Azure Monitor for VMs](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/vminsights-overview)